Clark/Chloe, full cast

 Lana had never kissed him before, and he was so shocked and startled that he didn't move.
 He just stood there, unresponsive, his arm still tightly around her, her mouth pressed against his very firmly.

-He pulled his head away from Lana's and saw Chloe standing there, staring at the two of them, her eyes as big as saucers.
+He pulled his head away from Lana's and saw Chloe standing there on the loft steps, staring at the two of them, her eyes as big as saucers.

 "Chlo," he said, very softly.

 "Chloe..."
 He couldn't blame Chloe for her expression of hurt anger.
 He figured he'd feel pretty much exactly the same in her shoes.
-After all, he'd had his arm around Lana, so he'd probably looked like an active participant to her.
+After all, he'd had his arm around Lana, so he'd most likely looked like an active participant to her.

-"Wait," he said desperately.
-"Chlo.
-Please.
+"Chlo," he said desperately.
+"Listen to me.
 This is not what it looks like."

 She rolled her eyes, bit her lip to stop the quivering, and spun around.
 "Any more stupid cliches you'd like to offer?" she snapped over her shoulder.

+She shook off his restraining hand, turned, and stalked down the stairs.
 Clark took a step after her, then hesitated, irresolute.
-As much as he wanted to straighten this out with her, his first task was to figure out how the hell to keep her and his father safe.
+A few minutes of discussion, he thought again, wasn't going to fix this.
+It had been building between them for a long time.
+Anyway, his first task had to be figuring out how the hell to keep her and his father safe.

 For now, he let her go.

 She stalked down the stairs, her shoulders held very stiffly, and he felt his heart breaking.
-But he reminded himself it wasn't the end of the world.
-They could sort this out.
+But he assured himself they could sort this out.
+Sooner or later, they would sort it out.
+A breakup wasn't the end of the world.

 Her death-- that would be the end of the world, as far as he was concerned.

-He stood silent, letting her go.
+He stood, silent and stiff, letting her go.
 When her footsteps faded, he turned very slowly and glared down at Lana, letting a bit of his angry bafflement into his voice.

 "We keep an eye on my dad and Chloe," he answered.
 "We make sure nothing happens to them.
 And..."
 He squared his shoulders and spoke in a resolute tone.
 "We save them."